cisagov/Malcolm/README.md

 Malcolm doesn't come bundled with intelligence files from any particular feed, but they can be easily included into your local instance.
 On [startup](shared/bin/zeek_intel_setup.sh), Malcolm's `malcolmnetsec/zeek` docker container enumerates the subdirectories under `./zeek/intel` (which is [bind mounted](https://docs.docker.com/storage/bind-mounts/) into the container's runtime) and configures Zeek so that those intelligence files will be automatically included in its local policy.
 Subdirectories under `./zeek/intel` which contain their own `__load__.zeek` file will be `@load`-ed as-is, while subdirectories containing "loose" intelligence files will be [loaded](https://docs.zeek.org/en/master/frameworks/intel.html#loading-intelligence) automatically with a `redef Intel::read_files` directive.

 Note that Malcolm does not manage updates for these intelligence files.
-You should use the update mechanism suggested by your feeds' maintainers to keep them up to date.
-Adding and deleting intelligence files under this directory will take effect upon [restarting Malcolm](#StopAndRestart), although modifying intelligence files in-place should not require a restart.
-Alternately, it can be done without restarting Malcolm by running the following command from the Malcolm installation directory:
+You should use the update mechanism suggested by your feeds' maintainers to keep them up to date, or use a [TAXII feed](#ZeekIntelSTIX) as described below.

+Adding and deleting intelligence files under this directory will take effect upon [restarting Malcolm](#StopAndRestart).
+Alternately, you can use the `ZEEK_INTEL_REFRESH_CRON_EXPRESSION` environment variable containing a [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) to specify the interval at which the intel files should be refreshed.
+It can also be done manually without restarting Malcolm by running the following command from the Malcolm installation directory:

 ```
 docker-compose exec --user $(id -u) zeek /usr/local/bin/entrypoint.sh true